G U I D A N C E A N D T I P S FO R M A S T E R I N G

 What to listen for after the mastering is complete?

 When proofing a master use a stereo you know well.
-Set your playback volume the way you always do.
-Leave it at the same level and listen to the master from start to finish closely.
-Do all songs come in at a proper level?
+It doesn't matter if it's your car, boombox, home stereo, bluetooth speaker, headphones etc. Simply set your playback volume to a comfortable level.
+The way you always do.
+Listen to the master from start to finish closely.
+Do all songs come in at a proper level / loudness for your tastes?
+How is the excitement, impact, dynamics?
 Is the tonal balance consistent in terms of bass, mid-range, treble?
-Listen in car, use your phone / mp3 player, earbuds what ever works best.
+Is it enjoyable to listen to?
+Do louder sections sound wide open and soar, or congested and small?
+Compare the master to albums you know well.
 A master should stand-up next to recordings of a similar genre.
 Also listen for track spacing and make sure the album flows the way you want it to.
+You might hear a click or pop between songs when listening to mp3's.
+This will not occur with the full resolution Wave file.